NBAH79/c-sharp-fast-serialization/README.md

 # Frame
-The fastest way of the communication between a buffer and a structure
+The fastest way of the communication between a buffer and a structure.
+Similar to serialization.

 usage:
 1. Create a c# NET project.